chasewnelson/EBT/README.md

 ## <a name="script-descriptions"></a>Script Descriptions

-* **gb2gtf.pl**.
+* **gb2gtf.pl**. (*Helpful for preparing **SNPGenie** input!*) You want to create a GTF file from a GenBank file, compatible with SNPGenie input.
 At the command line, provide this script with one argument: a GenBank (.gbk) file.
 It will extract the coding element (CDS) annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie.
 Not working?
 Let us know, and we'll improve it!
 Here's an example:

         gb2gtf.pl <my_genbank_file.gbk>

-* **gff2gtf.pl**.
+* **gff2gtf.pl**. (*Helpful for preparing **SNPGenie** input!*) You want to convert a GFF file to a simpler GTF file, compatible with SNPGenie input.
 At the command line, provide this script with one argument: a General Feature Format (.gff) file.
 It will extract the coding element annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie, with "gene_id" annotations identified using the GFF "ID" tag.
 Not working, or need a different tag?
 Let us know, and we'll improve it!
 Here's an example:

         gff2gtf.pl <my_gff_file.gff>

-* **split_fasta.pl**.
+* **split\_fasta.pl**.
+You want to create an individual FASTA file for each sequence in another FASTA file.
 At the command line, provide this script with one argument: a FASTA (.fa or .fasta) file containing multiple sequences.
 This script will create multiple files in the working directory, each containing one of the sequences.
 Here's an example:

         split_fasta.pl <my_multi_fasta_file.fasta>

+* **store\_fasta\_by\_ID.pl**.
+You want to create a new FASTA file containing only a certain subset of another FASTA.
+At the command line, provide this script with two arguments: (1) a FASTA (.fa or .fasta) file containing multiple sequences; and (2) a .txt file containing one column with the FASTA IDs you want in your new FASTA file.
+This script will create a new FASTA file in the working directory, containing the sequences whose headers begin with the IDs in argument (2).
+Redirect the output to create a file.
+Here's an example:

+        store_fasta_by_ID.pl all_seqs.fasta wanted_seqs_headers.txt > just_wanted_seqs.fasta

-* **vcf2revcom.pl**.
-This script automates the creation of the reverse complement input files.
+* **vcf2revcom.pl**. (*Helpful for preparing **SNPGenie** input!*) You want to convert a VCF SNP report file, along with its accompanying FASTA file and GTF file, to the reverse complement strand.
+This script automates the creation of such reverse complement files, compatible with SNPGenie input.
 At the command line, provide this script with three arguments, in the following order:
 	1. A '+' strand FASTA (.fa or .fasta) file containing the reference sequence against which SNPs were called;
 	2. A '+' strand GTF file containing both '+' and '–' strand products from the '+' strand point of view; and
 	3. A '+' strand SNP report in VCF format.